Equivalent substitution in the control theory: The principle of equivalent replacement

-Indeed, we know from the said earlier that the functions $ u_k (\cdot) $ converge to $ u (\cdot) $ uniformly on $ [0, T] $.
-We replace the control $ u_k (\cdot) $ with the control $ u (\cdot) $ in (\ref{eqsub7}).
+Indeed, we know from the said above that the functions $ u_k (\cdot) $ converge to $ u (\cdot) $ uniformly on $ [0, T] $.
+We replace the control $ u_k (\cdot) $ by the control $ u (\cdot) $ in (\ref{eqsub7}).
 The difference between the original value of the integral (\ref{eqsub7}) and the new value of the same integral can be evaluated in the following way.
 According to the inequality

-where $ L $ is Lipschitz constant of the function $ \varphi (\cdot, \cdot) $ in the variables, the mentioned above difference is arbitrarily small for large $ k $ as well.
+where $ L $ is a Lipschitz constant of the function $ \varphi (\cdot, \cdot) $, the mentioned above difference is arbitrarily small for large $ k $ as well.
 Indeed, we have

-and the right side of this inequality is arbitrary small for large $k$.
+and the right hand side of this inequality is arbitrary small for large $k$.